Diptadip/Elderminder/README.md

 - **Video Call:** Video call to close friends, family and relatives instantaneously.

 The detailed Prototype of the application is available at https://www.figma.com/file/94ylsO1vXycDASMTjmavmG/Elderminder?node-id=0-1&t=Olp62EVillLU7LeJ-0
+The detailed Prototype video of our App is available at https://youtu.be/QwTaRiExmtI